Ways to Prevent Pests from Becoming a Problem in a Storage Building

 Avoid keeping food items inside storage:

 Pests are drawn to easy food sources and prefer to live near their sources of food, so having food items inside your storage facility is a big mistake, as it will draw pests into the building.
-By keeping food out of your storage buildings, pests will want to settle somewhere else, where they won’t have to travel as far to find a convenient food source.
+By keeping food out of your prefab storage buildings, pests will want to settle somewhere else, where they won’t have to travel as far to find a convenient food source.

 Keep your items elevated off the ground: